vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 The Core Module oversees collateral pools and mints stablecoins.
 It comprises Stablecoin Liquidity Providers (SLPs), Hedging Agents (HAs), and agEUR minters.
 Users can deposit collateral (DAI, USDC, FRAX, WETH, and FAI) and obtain agEUR in return.
 At the same time, the Core Module sustains a debt-to-collateral ratio to ensure the stablecoin's over-collateralization.
 An in-depth look at the inner workings of the core module and its participants can be found in our [previous article](https://cryptorisks.substack.com/p/ageur-angle-protocol).

 ##### Stablecoin Liquidity Providers (SLPs)
 SLPs are providing liquidity that enables the exchange of agEUR with other stablecoins.
 In return, they receive fees generated from the trades they facilitate.
 SLPs are instrumental in maintaining agEUR's liquidity and contribute to the overall stability of the stablecoin.
 In the case of the protocol reaching under-collateralization, the liquidity provided by an SLP ensures 1:1 redeemability.
 Should an SLP choose to remove their liquidity in such circumstances, they would incur a slippage.
-The protocol’s C-ratio governs the slippage parameter:
+The protocol's C-ratio governs the slippage parameter:

 * Above 120% C-ratio, the slippage is zero.
 * Slippage increases with decreasing C-ratio.